 After spending days disassembling a hundred-year-old Lyon & Healy upright grand piano, cleaning away the dust, and storing the hundreds of screws in a container for future use, I began to move the pieces around this way and that to see what ideas would come to mind.
 When I held two sticker assemblies together, they seemed to form a man’s body—minus the head, of course.

 So I cut the shank off a hammer, sanded it smooth, and voila! a head!

 I decided to make him into a conductor because his hands were up in the air.
 So I gave him a baton (bridle wire).

 Next, the conductor needed a music stand.
 The bottom of the stickers already looked like the base of a music stand with two feet sticking out on either side, so I simply (poor choice of words, I admit) constructed the platform on which to set the music.
 This platform was made from eleven flanges glued together, plus one extra flange underneath to provide stability.
 They were then glued to the two flanges still attached to the “coat tails” of the conductor.
 So the entire conductor was fully assembled before being mounted onto the canvas, although he could not be a free-standing figurine like the Don Quixote I saw in the art gallery in Florida, because he was too top-heavy.

 As most of you know, there are 88 keys on a piano.
-That means inside the piano, in the action, there are 88 hammers, 88 whippens, 88 stickers (or the equivalent), 88 dampers, etc. But for every set of hammer, damper, whippen, and sticker, there could be 5 flanges.
-That’s a total of 440 dampers in a single piano!
-You can imagine the time it took me to push and pull that many dampers out of their comfy spots!
+That means inside the piano, in the action, there are 88 hammers, 88 whippens, 88 stickers (or the equivalent), about 78 dampers (the highest strings don’t need them), etc. But for every set of hammer, damper, whippen, and sticker, there could be 5 flanges.
+That’s a total of 440 flanges in a single piano!
+You can imagine the time it took me to push and pull that many pins out of their comfy spots!
 And let’s not say anything about how tired, sore, and dirty I was when I got finished.

 On to the best part….